bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Jeff: 01:55:46

 Yeah.
-So Dodkin's doing some of the permitting work, also fuel funding.
+So Dodkin's doing some of the permitting work, also dual-funding.
 And then Jervis and myself will be our sort of working on splicing, but early stages.

 Vivek: 01:55:56